cschermerhorn/Submission-Box/README.md

 |~~Complete project presentations~~         | ~~Monday, April 27, 2015~~               |
 |~~Final submission~~                       | ~~6:00 PM, Monday, May 4, 2015~~         |

-Currently, this repository is being used for deadlines April 20th and forward.
+~~Currently, this repository is being used for deadlines April 20th and forward.~~

 ## Usage
 Usage is currently restricted to those enrolled in one or more of Jim Teresco's courses.
 Authentication is required to access any features provided.

-## Features
-Current usability will be expanded with new features.
-These can be viewed in the [Issue Tracking](https://github.com/cschermerhorn/Submission-Box/issues) portion of this repository.
-Be sure to filter to the correct milestone and label structure.